 So, your prospect ends up at a sales meeting and then…

 Similarly to the poor lawyer in this fantastic Sci-Fi short, your seemingly qualified B2B lead has no idea how he got there and what this is all about.
 It might’ve worked in the 1990s: a shark salesperson imposing an unwanted deal.
 But it’s 2019, and even “the worst lawyer on planet Earth can strike back.”

 That’s an example of a poor lead quality at the discovery stage of your sales funnel.
 Here’s one more.

-Today Sally is trying not to go nuts, because her designer broke an arm and a deadline, her most important customer threatens to terminate the contract, the twins are running around the house with dirty diapers on their head and the oatmeal is on fire.
+Today Sally is trying not to go nuts, because her designer broke an arm and a deadline, her most important customer threatens to terminate the contract, the twins are running around the house with dirty diapers on their head, and the oatmeal is on fire.
 Bad timing for Henry, the SDR.

-Sally picks up the phone and talks to him but her thoughts are now focused on her dog who’s eating the diaper.
+Sally picks up the phone and talks to him, but her thoughts are now focused on her dog who’s eating the diaper.
 She’s a polite woman, and so she answers “yes” to every question and echoes semi-automatically everything she hears.
 At the end of the call, she agrees to come to a meeting.

 Henry feels that the woman he’s talking to is somewhat estranged.
 However, that tiny unsettling feeling is buried under the excitement of the first appointment set.
 He makes a new call to confirm the meeting a day before.
 Sally agrees but never comes.
-Otherwise, she comes and experiences the same confusion as the lawyer from the movie above.
+Otherwise, she comes and experiences the same confusion as to the lawyer from the movie above.

 The situation when your lead doesn’t understand the value of a sales meeting signifies that your outbound prospecting process failed to secure the quality of a qualified lead.